How to Act, Dress, and Speak Like a Lady

 The style of her clothing is modest, the aim of her clothes is to cover her body in such a way that nothing is left on show that may be distracting.
 She takes care not to expose too much of her cleavage or bottom and therefore avoids low cut tops and too short skirts.
-Her clothes fit her well, being neither too tight, so that you see every lump and bulge, or too big that they look frumpy.
+Her clothes fit her well, being neither so tight that you see every lump and bulge, or so big that they look frumpy.

-A lady chooses good quality clothing as she knows that they will last her for many years.
-She is prepared to spend money on good quality clothes as she knows she will save both money and shopping time in the future.
+A lady chooses good-quality clothing as she knows that it will last her for many years.
+She is prepared to spend money on quality clothes as she knows she will save both money and shopping time in the future.

 Take a look at the YouTube clips in the previous section on Iconic Ladies and you will see that their clothing is modest, feminine and classic.

-A ladies hairstyle is usually feminine, and easy to look after.
+A lady's hairstyle is usually feminine, and easy to look after.
 Ladylike styles include a classic bob or a shoulder length style that can be worn up in an up-do, in a ponytail or left loose around her shoulders.
-Sometimes a lady may choose to have longer hair but always ensures it is in tip top condition
+Sometimes a lady may choose to have longer hair but always ensures it is in tip top condition.

 A lady pays particular attention to her hair, knowing that it can make or break her look.
 It is no good wearing good quality clothes if your hair looks unkempt.
 She washes and conditions her hair regularly and maintains its good condition, with regular trips to the hair salon to keep it free from split ends.